All Episodes

 And it's not like Twitter where Twitter will instantly ban you for any reason.

-It's parasocial stuff, yeah.
+It's parasocial stuff.

 I think hardly anybody I personally know follows me on Twitter.

-So so you're much less likely to be reported by your real network because they know you, but strangers don't give a damn about you.
+So you're much less likely to be reported by your real network because they know you, but strangers don't give a damn about you.

 Yep.

-And you know, I think Zuckerberg has talked about how he wants to keep Facebook more family-oriented, more close-knit, right?
+And, you know, I think Zuckerberg has talked about how he wants to keep Facebook more family oriented, more close-knit, right?

 Well, he got rid of that because he realized that this was actually making people really fucking negative, right?